learn-co-curriculum/dsc-gradient-boosting-lab/README.md

 ## Introduction

-In this lab, we'll learn how to use both Adaboost and Gradient Boosting Classifiers from sklearn!
+In this lab, we'll learn how to use both Adaboost and Gradient Boosting Classifiers from scikit-learn!

 ## Objectives